unit8co/vegans/README.md

 You can start with this [simple example](https://github.com/unit8co/vegans/blob/master/notebooks/00_univariate_gaussian.ipynb) showing how to sample from a univariate Gaussian using a GAN.

 ## Contribute
 PRs and suggestions are welcome.
+Look [here](https://github.com/unit8co/vegans/blob/master/CONTRIBUTING) for more details on the setup.

 ## Credits
 Some of the code has been inspired by some existing GAN implementations: